tobixen/calendar-cli/README.md

 Simple command-line CalDAV client, making it possible to add calendar events, browse an agenda and do task management using a caldav server.

 THIS IS THE LEGACY VERSION.
+If you're already using calendar-cli and don't want to change anything, then keep using it.
+If you need a production-ready mature command-line utility for accessing your calendar, then this is the right tool ... as for now.
 I decided to change a bit on the user interface, rather than breaking backward compatibility I made a new command name `plann`.
-Please visit https://github.com/tobixen/plann for the new version (though be aware that it still has some sharp edges).
+I would recommend visit https://github.com/tobixen/plann for the new version.

 calendar-cli will be maintained primarily for backward compatibility.
 Pull-requests dealing with bugfixes or minor "missing" features will be considered - but for anyone in need of a command-line interface towards a CalDAV calendar server, the recommendation is to use [plann](https://github.com/tobixen/plann) instead.